ShadoeWraith/chit-chat-bot/README.md

 # Chit Chat Bot
-A bot specifically build for personal friend's server.
+A bot specifically built for a friend's server.

 And yes it's just JS.
 I was bored and built this in a day and just kept adding stuff over time and didn't care to use TS or Python.